Board of Trustees

 Michelle Gabriel

 Michelle Gabriel has been a part of the Woodland community since 2012, and joined the board in 2014.
 She has a background in nursing, having had a passion for healthcare since she was a child.
 She has worked in many health care systems since becoming a nurse, including Stanford Health Care, VA Palo Alto and El Camino Health.
-She has worked as a front line nurse in cancer care, an advanced practice nurse in palliative care, as an administrator in performance improvement, and now as an operational manager.
-She currently manages Stanford Health Care’s Primary Care Clinic in Portola Valley as well as the Concierge Medicine Clinic.
+She has worked as a front line nurse in cancer care, an advanced practice nurse in palliative care, as an administrator in performance improvement, and as a health care administrator in primary care.
+She currently is an interim assistant director of primary care.

 Michelle has a BS from Northwestern University and a MS from The University of California in San Francisco.
 She is the mother of one child at Woodland, Kyle, Class of 2024 and an alumnus, Aiden, Class of 2021.